MARKETING PLANNING FOR 2020 (Part 2)

-Secrets to Develop a Marketing Budget to Drive Growth
+Secrets to Create a Marketing Budget to Drive Growth

-In Part 1 of “Marketing Planning for 2019”, Creative Marketing Alliance (CMA) president and CEO, Jeffrey Barnhart, shared marketing plan steps to get results.
-As planning season continues, I’m excited to reveal to you some secrets to develop a marketing budget, which is a critical piece of the plan, to drive growth.
+In Part 1 of “Marketing Planning for 2020”, CMA CEO and founder, Jeffrey Barnhart, shared marketing plan steps to get results.
+As planning season continues, I’m excited to reveal to you some secrets to create a marketing budget, which is a critical piece of the marketing plan, to drive growth.

 - Where are we going?

 - How are we getting there?